AlexiaNomena/Correspondence_Analysis_Free_Use/README.md

+# Correspondence Analysis
+# Made Easy for Everyone from any Discipline

 ## Description
 Perform standard correspondence analysis of two categorical variables (code module `ca.py` in the folder Methods/).
 Software designed to be suitable for any users from any disciplines.